RHoK-Message-Carrier/messagecarrier/README.md

 # MessageCarrier, Smartphone Message Relay System for Emergency Situations

-MessageCarrier is a Random Hacks of Kindess Atlanta and Toronto 2011 Collaberation.
+MessageCarrier is a Random Hacks of Kindess Atlanta and Toronto 2011 Collaboration.

 ## Platforms
 - Android